Klocman/Bulk-Crap-Uninstaller/README.md

 [![Closed issues](https://img.shields.io/github/issues-closed/klocman/Bulk-Crap-Uninstaller.svg)](https://github.com/Klocman/Bulk-Crap-Uninstaller/issues?q=is%3Aissue+is%3Aclosed)

 # Bulk-Crap-Uninstaller
 Bulk Crap Uninstaller (or BCUninstaller) is a free (as in speech) program uninstaller.
 It excels at removing large amounts of applications with minimal user input.
 It can clean up leftovers, detect orphaned applications, run uninstallers according to premade lists, and much more!
 Even though BCU was made with IT pros in mind, by default it is so straight-forward that anyone can use it.

 BCU is fully compatible with Windows Store Apps, Steam, Windows Features and has special support for many uninstalling systems (NSIS, InnoSetup, Msiexec, and many other).

 [Visit official homepage](http://klocmansoftware.weebly.com/)

+If you need any help please either read the help file included with all releases, or the project's [wiki page](https://github.com/Klocman/Bulk-Crap-Uninstaller/wiki)!

 ## Download
 [![Download at FossHub](https://cloud.githubusercontent.com/assets/14913904/25586209/a84a224e-2e9e-11e7-9332-5f913a9d7cd8.png)](https://www.fosshub.com/Bulk-Crap-Uninstaller.html)